MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-instant-bloomberg-data.md

 ms.service: O365-seccomp
 localization_priority: Normal
 ms.collection: M365-security-compliance
+ms.custom: seo-marvel-apr2020
-description: "Administrators can set up a native connector to import data from the Instant Bloomberg chat tool into Microsoft 365.
-This lets you archive data from third-party data sources in Microsoft 365 so you can use compliance features such as legal hold, Content Search, and retention policies to manage your organization's third-party data."
+description: "Learn how administrators can setup & use a native connector to import data from the Instant Bloomberg chat tool into Microsoft 365."
 ---

 # Set up a connector to archive Instant Bloomberg data